sisso/rust-mud/docs/forums.md

+# Error Codes

+As first implementation is already showing, a centralized Error can get chaotic very shortly.
+A clear structure need to be defined, that can be easily recognize and only hold useful values.

+Most errors we want to propagate and exploded with meaningful error message.
+This case we will just use Generic.
+- and how it improves by simple unwrap?
+At least panic contains a full stack trace.

+General policy:
+- panic for unexpected errors
+- any other case that can expected to have a success/failure we return a error code
+- error codes need to be obvious, a Conflict(u32) moved 3 layers out where it was produced will not bring any useful information.
+If objects.instert will return a Conflict, it will need to be map to Generic(String) to be propagated

 # Craft vs Ship

 Craft is the right term to define any space think, like a shuttle is a Craft